Don't be a victim of a healthcare scam

 • For tips on how to prevent Medicare fraud and how to report suspected fraud, call (800) 447-8477 or visit the Medicare fraud webpage.

-HOW TO IDENTIFY HEALTH CARE SCAMS
+HOW TO IDENTIFY HEALTHCARE SCAMS

 miracle pills in bottle